bright/new-www/content/blog/10-most-common-psychological-games-at-work.md

 ---
 author: ula
-date: 2023-12-20T20:11:35.335Z
+date: 2024-01-02T19:51:21.429Z
-meaningfullyUpdatedAt: 2023-12-20T20:11:35.356Z
+meaningfullyUpdatedAt: 2024-01-02T19:51:23.127Z
-title: "10 Most Common Psychological Games at Work "
+title: "10 Most Common Psychological Games We Play at Work "
 layout: post
 hidden: false
 comments: true
 published: true
 language: en
 ---
-People play many games and put many masks every day.
-They play games in private life and at work.
+We put many masks every day.
+We play games in private life and at work.
 Sometimes we play them intentionally, another time we play them completely subconsciously.
 Sometimes we play positive roles, sometimes negative ones.
-At work we play the roles of omniscient leaders, unmoved bosses, friendly managers, caring colleagues and many others.
-We put masks to be perceived as more professional or important, to feel appreciated, to avoid offending someone, to stay diplomatic, to protect ourselves.
-There are dozens of reasons we wear masks. **The problem appears when we forget who we are, when we hurt others, when our main goal is to gain control of someone or to manipulate.**
+At work people play the roles of omniscient leaders, unmoved bosses, friendly managers, caring colleagues or others.
+They put masks to be perceived as more professional or important, to feel appreciated, to avoid offending someone, to stay diplomatic, to protect themselves.
+There are dozens of reasons people wear masks. **The problem appears when we forget who we really are, when we hurt others in our games, and when our main goal is gaining control and manipulation.**

 ## **why do we play**

-**We play games to win.
-But the question is what do we want to win?
-In fact, we usually win emotions.** Depending on the game we play we can win either positive or negative reactions.
-The misfortune of this winning is that it may result in many cases in arousing negative feelings in others.
+**People play games to win.
+And they usually win emotions.** Depending on the game they play they can win both positive and negative reactions.

-### **Among the most common “winnings” we can find:**
+### **Among the most common “winnings” you can find:**

 * improving own self-esteem at the expense of others,
-* the humiliation of people we work with,
+* the humiliation of people you work with,
 * causing unjustified guilt,
 * justifying anger and unacceptable behaviours,
 * maintaining self-image by ignoring someone’s feelings,
-* getting praise we don’t deserve,
+* getting praise you don’t deserve,
-* or feeding on popularity and other people’s attention.
+* feeding on popularity and other people’s attention.

+**The misfortune of these winnings is that they often result in arousing negative feelings in others.** Usually people you work with or live with.

 ## **how did it start**

-Probably the first person who touched the issue of playing psychological games by people was [Eric Berne ](https://www.itaaworld.org/eric-berne-founder) who was also the creator of transactional analysis.
-Berne said that that the reason why people play games is obtaining some kind of pay-off.
-This pay-off might be both positive and negative external stimuli or reaction such as gesture, talk, emoticon etc. It can be  obtained either in face to face contact or online in a digital world.
-We just want to be important for someone. **The mishap appears when we do not get positive reactions, we would feed on negative ones just because we want to be noticed.** In fact, people have been always playing games - to win battles, to compete, but also to cooperate or build thrust. **One of the first game each of us has played in life is drama triangle.**
+Probably the first person who wrote about playing psychological games by people was [Eric Berne ](https://www.itaaworld.org/eric-berne-founder) who is also the creator of transactional analysis. **Berne said that the reason why people play games is obtaining some kind of pay-off.** This pay-off might be both positive and negative external stimuli or reaction such as gesture, talk, emoticon etc. It can be  obtained either in face to face contact or online in a digital world.
+People just want to be important for someone. **The mishap appears when we do not get positive reactions, we would feed on negative ones just because we want to be noticed.** In fact, people have been always playing games - to win battles, to compete, but also to cooperate or build thrust. **One of the first game each of us has played in life is drama triangle.**

 [The drama triangle](https://www.youtube.com/watch?v=E_XSeUYa0-8&t=104s) is a psychological model proposed by Stephen B. Karpman. **In the drama triangle we have three personas: victim, persecutor and rescuer - we can take the roles interchangeably depending on the circumstances.** Yes - that is how it works - you put a particular mask depending on the context you find yourself in.
 You are not always a victim or recruiter or persecutor.
 It changes.